 The river bells, rivierklokkies in Afrikaans, is a fast-growing evergreen, perennial herb.
 It produces erect panicles of drooping salmon or sometimes yellow trumpet flowers in summer and autumn.
 The leaves are oval with acute angled tips, opposite, soft and dark green.
 The plant is grown from seed or cuttings.
 The fruit is a green ovoid capsule.

-Phygelius aequalis occurs in nature along rocky streambanks and in open woodland in the high altitude bushy valleys and water-courses of the Drakensberg in the Free State, Kwazulu-Natal, Mpumalanga and Limpopo provinces as well as in Swaziland (www.plantzafrica.com).
+Phygelius aequalis occurs in nature along rocky streambanks and in open woodland in the high altitude bushy valleys and water-courses of the Drakensberg in the Free State, KwaZulu-Natal, Mpumalanga and Limpopo as well as in Swaziland (www.plantzafrica.com).